moleculerjs/site/source/docs/0.13/networking.md

 ## Transporters
 Transporter is an important module if you are running services on multiple nodes.
 Transporter communicates with other nodes.
 It transfers events, calls requests and processes responses ...etc.
 If a service runs on multiple instances on different nodes, the requests will be load-balanced among live nodes.

 The whole communication logic is outside of transporter class.
-It means that you can easily switch between transporters without changing any lines of our code.
+It means switching between transporters without changing any lines of our code is easy.

 There are several built-in transporters in Moleculer framework.

 ### TCP transporter
 ![Experimental transporter](https://img.shields.io/badge/status-experimental-orange.svg)
 This is a no-dependency, zero-configuration TCP transporter.
 It uses [Gossip protocol](https://en.wikipedia.org/wiki/Gossip_protocol) to disseminate node statuses, service list and heartbeats.
 It contains an integrated UDP discovery feature to detect new and disconnected nodes on the network.
-If the UDP is prohibited on your network, you can use `urls` option.
+If the UDP is prohibited on your network, use `urls` option.
 It is a list of remote endpoints (host/ip, port, nodeID).
 It can be a static list in your configuration or a file path which contains the list.

 >Please note, it is an **experimental** transporter. **Do not use it in production yet!**